harness/terraform-provider-harness/README.md

 # Harness SDK for Go

-harness-go-sdk is the official Harness SDK for the go programming language.
+This project is a Harness SDK for the go programming language.
 It provides go client for interacting with the current gen GraphQL and Config-as-Code API's.

+## Disclaimer

+This product is not supported by the Harness Customer support team.
+If you have any questions please open a [new issue](https://github.com/harness-io/harness-go-sdk/issues/new) or join our slack [channel](https://harnesscommunity.slack.com/archives/C02G9CUNF1S).

 ## Getting Started